humlab-sead/sead_browser_client/README.md

 # supersead
-Online browser for the SEAD database
+This is the webclient of the online browser for the SEAD database

 ## Installation instructions